A Holistic Approach to Housing

 We do not propose a one-size-fits-all solution.

-We partner with local governments, developers and nonprofits in West Michigan and beyond to remove barriers to the creation of housing at all price points -- for existing residents and for those looking to move into our communities.
+We partner with local governments, developers and nonprofits in West Michigan to remove barriers to the creation of housing at all price points -- for existing residents and for those looking to move into our communities.

 We strongly believe residents should be closely involved in deciding how their